 Ironically it was Jones who recorded the final putout of the game, gathering in a fly ball to secure the final out of the 186th – and final – victory of Donovan’s career.
 The baseball, which Jones kept, ended up in the Hall of Fame collection and helped change the official statistics of major league baseball nearly 90 years after that game.

 For years, Jones told the story of that game, and the baseball he caught for the last out was one of his favorite possessions from his playing career.
 The ball, which Jones donated to the Museum in 1955, bears the hand-written description: “Last ball used in game at Navin Field in last game of season, 1918, caught by Davy Jones.
 Hit by Jack Collins of Chicago White Sox.
 Season ending on Labor Day on account of War.”

 But for nearly 90 years an oversight kept Jones, who passed away in 1972, from receiving the credit for his part in that 1918 game.

 In 1918, the official scorer had marked “D. Jones” in the score sheet and sent it off to the league offices.
-The officials in the league office assumed that the “D. Jones” was Deacon Jones, a Tiger relief pitcher.
+The officials in the league office assumed that the “D. Jones” was Deacon Jones, a Detroit relief pitcher.
 Donovan and Jennings both received credit for their appearances in the game, but Davy Jones did not, and Deacon Jones was mistakenly given credit for Davy’s performance.

 Confronted with the facts of this story, as well as the baseball from the Museum’s collection, the Elias Sports Bureau, official statisticians of major league baseball, will soon add the game and two putouts to the playing career of Davy Jones, who attended that Labor Day game as a pharmacist and former ballplayer, but ended up catching the last out of the last game before baseball went to war.